ARifleman/arifleman.github.io/index.md

 ## More About Me
 ### Career Growth
 I'm interested in continuing to grow as a programmer and also as a team member.
-I love getting stuck into hard problems, and I really enjoy learning new technologies when I get the chance.
+I love getting stuck into hard problems, and I really enjoy learning new technologies.
 Part of what is great about game development is that the problems are almost always novel in some way.
 I have been fortunate enough to have attended GDC a few times and always come back re-energized and wanting to try something new.
-I want to learn and develop my skills as a technical lead and within management as well.
-I see developing processes as a fine balance between creativity/agility and stability/productivity -- I think a good process can be beneficial to both, and I want to keep improving on finding that balance.
+I want to learn and expand my programming skills as a senior programmer.
+I see developing processes as a fine balance between creativity/agility and stability/productivity -- I think a good process can benefit both sides of that balance, and I want to keep improving on finding that balance.

 ### Artistry
 I hold a 1-year Ontario College Certificate in Art Fundamnetals from [Sheridan College](https://www.sheridancollege.ca/).
 Ever since childhood I've been a bit of an artist.
 I enjoy drawing, painting, and sculpture.
 I try my hand at the odd art/craft whenever I get a chance, and have funneled most of my artistic creativity into my game development career.